AccelByte/ue4-oss-p2p-demo/README.md

 By default the server will run on port ```8555```, make sure the firewall does not block the port.
 In order to make the signaling server accessible from internet, the signaling server must run in machine that has IP public (ex: in cloud).

+As for demo, we have prepared signaling server ready to use, but it is not reliable (can be down at any time).
+Signaling URL demo: ```wss://p2p-demo.accelbyte.io```

 ## How to use in vanilla shootergame
 - Clone this repo
 - Get the Shooter Game from Unreal Learn Center